Jefferson County Public Library

 Board Members

-Kelly Joyce - Vice President
+Kelly Joyce - President

 Appointing Body: Madison Consolidated Schools

-Mary Kay Butler - Secretary
+Mary Kay Butler - Vice-President

 Appointing Body: Madison Consolidated Schools

-Sally Wurtz
+Sally Wurtz - Secretary

 Appointing Body: Jefferson County Council